uber/h3/website/docs/core-library/h3indexing.md

 An H3 Directed Edge index (mode 2) represents a single directed edge between two cells (an "origin" cell and a neighboring "destination" cell).
 The components of the H3 Directed Edge index are packed into a 64-bit integer in order, highest bit first, as follows:

 * 1 bit reserved and set to 0,
-* 4 bits to indicate the H3 Unidirectional Edge index mode,
+* 4 bits to indicate the H3 Directed Edge index mode,
 * 3 bits to indicate the edge (1-6) of the origin cell,
+* Subsequent bits matching the index bits of the origin cell.

+### H3 Nondirected Edge Index

+An H3 Nondirected Edge index (mode 2) represents a single edge between two cells.
+An H3 Nondirected Edge is arbitrarily assigned to one of the two neighboring cells as its "owner", which is used to calculate the canonical index.
+The components of the H3 Directed Edge index are packed into a 64-bit integer in order, highest bit first, as follows:

+* 1 bit reserved and set to 0,
+* 4 bits to indicate the H3 Nondirected Edge index mode,
+* 3 bits to indicate the edge (1-6) of the owner cell,
 * Subsequent bits matching the index bits of the origin cell.

 ### H3 Vertex Index